R-mode oscillations and rocket effect in rotating superfluid neutron stars. I. Formalism: Introduction

 In order to simplify the analysis we consider a simplified model of neutron star consisting of a fluid of neutrons, protons and electrons and no crust.
 Protons and electrons are locked together by the electromagnetic interaction and therefore we consider that the system consists of two fluids.
 As a further simplification we assume that the star has a uniform mass distribution with density $\rho = 2.5 \rho_0$ and a radius of $10$ km.
 Since this simplified model of star does not comprise a crust we consider only number changing processes associated with weak interactions.

 In our analysis we consider two different r-mode oscillations.
 One is associated predominantly with toroidal comoving displacements and the second one is dominated by toroidal countermoving displacements.
-We shall refer to these oscillations as ``standard" r-modes and as ``superfluid" r-modes, respectively.
+We shall refer to these oscillations as ``standard r-mode" and as ``superfluid r-mode", respectively.
 These two modes decouple for a star made by uniform and incompressible matter, and we shall restrict to treat such a case.
-We find that the dissipative mechanism associated with the rocket term is not efficient in damping standard r-mode oscillations.
-On the other hand, this mechanism becomes efficient in damping the superfluid r-mode instability at temperatures of the order of $10^{9}$K. Therefore this mechanism becomes efficient before bulk viscosity starts to be able to damp r-mode oscillations.
-In agreement with~\cite{Lee:2002fp} we find that the superfluid r-mode oscillations are damped as well by the mutual friction force for sufficiently large values of the entrainment parameter.
+By performing an expansion in the parameter $\Omega/\Omega_K$, where $\Omega$ is the frequency of the star and $\Omega_K$ is its Kepler frequency, we find that the linearized equations for both the standard and superfluid r-modes present additional dissipative terms due to the rocket effect, but for each oscillation they appear in a different order in our expansion parameter.
+The numerical evaluation of the timescale related to this mechanism is performed in the accompanying paper \cite{rocket2:2010}.

 This paper is organized as follows.
 In Section \ref{sec-hydro} we review the hydrodynamic equations in the two fluid approximation.
-In the Euler equations we neglect shear and bulk viscosities but consider the effects due to the mutual friction force and to the rocket term force.
+In the hydrodynamical equations we neglect shear and bulk viscosities but consider the mutual friction force and the rocket effect.
 In Section \ref{sec-perturbed} we present the differential equations governing the deviations from equilibrium of a rotating two fluid system.
-We study the linearized problem, neglecting deformations of the star due to rotation and assuming that the star has a uniform density.
-Although not very realistic, these assumptions allow us to simplify the study of the r-modes, while concentrating on the strength of the effect of the rocket term.
-The contribution of Urca processes to particle mass creation rates are evaluated in Section \ref{sec-Urca}.
-In Section \ref{sec-energy} we evaluate the timescale corresponding to the rocket term force and compare the result with the timescale associated with other dissipative processes.
-We draw our conclusions in Section \ref{sec-conclusion}.
+We study the linearized problem, neglecting deformations of the star due to rotation and assuming uniform mass density.
+Although not very realistic, these assumptions allow us to simplify the study of the r-modes, obtaining an a analytical expression for the fluid displacements.
+We draw our preliminary conclusions in Section \ref{sec-conclusion}.
 In Appendix \ref{sec-evolution} we report some details about the evolution equations for the comoving and countermoving displacements.
-The expressions of the decay widths of Urca processes in presence of various $nn$ condensates are reported in Appendix \ref{sec-urca}.